apache/camel/components/camel-salesforce/camel-salesforce-component/README.md

 ## Developing the Camel Salesforce component

+### Building on Windows/ARM

+**Note:** There is no `protoc` compiler available for Windows on ARM, so this component will fail to build in that environment.
+An issue has been raised against the `protobuf` project to request an executable for Windows on ARM. https://github.com/protocolbuffers/protobuf/issues/16877

 ### Running the integration tests

 **Note:** These instructions are only for running integration tests, they use permissions and IP restrictions that should be reconsidered for production use.